History's Youngest Heroes: Vasily Arkhipov and the End of Days

 Within the past week, unmistakable evidence has established the fact that a series of offensive missile sites is now in preparation on that imprisoned island.

-The purpose of these bases can be none other than to provide a nuclear strike capability against the the Western Hemisphere.
+The purpose of these bases can be none other than to provide a nuclear strike capability against the Western Hemisphere.
+The world was on the brink of nuclear war.

 By the presence of these large, long-range, and clearly offensive weapons of sudden mass destruction, constitutes an explicit threat to the peace and security of all the Americas.

-President Kennedy at one point told his press secretary that
+President Kennedy at one point told his press secretary that,

-You do realize if I make a mistake, 200 million people are going to die.
+you do realize if I make a mistake, 200 million people are going to die.
+Arguably, that figure was an underestimate.

 The casualties would have been measured, if there was anyone to measure them, in hundreds, if not thousands of millions of people.

+Over the next five days, the public watched in terror.
 The future of humanity appeared to be in the hands of three men.

 President Kennedy, Soviet leader Nikita Sergeevich Khrushchev, and the Prime Minister of Cuba, Fidel Castro.